percona/pmm-doc/docs/install-pmm/connect-database/index.md

-# Add services for PMM monitoring
+# Connect databases for PMM monitoring

-You must configure and add services according to the service type.
+You must configure and add database/service according to the service type.

 - [MySQL](mysql.md) (and variants Percona Server for MySQL, Percona XtraDB Cluster, MariaDB)
 - [MongoDB](mongodb.md)